OneOverCosine/eng84_excercises/week_2/assessment_practice/practice_questions_00.md

 ### Task 15
 - create a dictionary called ``shopping_list`` with three key: value pairs
-- milk: £1; yogurht: £1.15; ice cream: £2.38
+- milk: £1; yoghurt: £1.15; ice cream: £2.38
 - create a function that takes a dictionary as an argument
 - iterate through the values of ``shoppping_list`` and add the values
 - return the total cost

 ### Task 16
-- using the dictionary from the previous task, display the cost of yogurht
+- using the dictionary from the previous task, display the cost of yoghurt